I help divorced women improve their lives through telecourses and one-on-one coaching and workshops.

 - "How can I make it on my own?"

 Focusing on these questions and this pain is a surefire way to keep you tied to the past.

 I've heard many wicked revenge stories of scorned wives inflicting terror on their soon-to-be-ex-husbands, from cleaning the toilet with his toothbrush, to flicking ashes in his coffee, to using super glue to attach his "unfaithful organ" to his leg.
 (This last one required surgery to fix!)

 There is only one way out of this crazy mess: letting go.
 The sweetest revenge you will ever have is to get through the divorce quickly and move on to a happy life.
 It is impossible to move on if you stay stuck in blame and anger.

 Blaming someone or something will hold you in the misery of a broken marriage forever.
 Let go of him and the life you once had.
 Do whatever it takes.
 Your relationship with yourself holds the magic key to your new life.

-Mistake #4: Being Alone Is Not Being Lonely
+Mistake #4: Thinking That Being Alone Means Being Lonely

 I've talked to hundreds of divorced women and, for many, their biggest heartache is that feeling of emptiness.
 It's more than just being alone.
 It's a disorienting, empty feeling to be single and without a partner after years of marriage.

 You feel totally and utterly alone—but you're not.

 You still are with yourself.
 And you are the only person who will be there for you no matter what.
 Before the marriage, during the marriage, and after the divorce.
 The quality of your life is completely dependent on the quality of your relationship with yourself.

 Have you taken a look at yourself lately?